 - Wound surgery: the area of the brain that causes seizure activity can be eliminated or altered.
 Research into new treatments in this regard is ongoing.

 - Another route of investigation involves a device similar to a pacemaker.
 It would check the pattern of brain activity and send an electrical charge or medication to stop an attack.
-They are also investigating a series of minimally invasive surgeries as well as radiosurgery.
+They are also investigating a series of minimally invasive surgeries and radiosurgery.

 Drugs for epilepsy

-The first line treatment for epilepsy is anticonvulsant medication.
+The first-line treatment for epilepsy is an anticonvulsant medication.
 These medications help reduce the frequency and severity of seizures.

-However, they can not stop a seizure that is already in progress, nor is it a cure for epilepsy.
+However, they can not stop a seizure already in progress, nor is it a cure for epilepsy.

-The medication is absorbed by the stomach.
+The stomach absorbs the medication.
 Then it travels through the bloodstream to the brain.
 It affects neurotransmitters in a way that reduces the electrical activity that leads to seizures.

 Anticonvulsant medications pass through the digestive tract and leave the body through the urine.

 There are many anticonvulsant medications on the market.
-Your doctor may prescribe a single medication or a combination of them, depending on the type of seizures you have.
+Your doctor may prescribe a single drug or a combination of them, depending on the type of seizures you have.